cn0047/stash/ed/db/README.md

 but instead creates a newer version of the data item.
 Thus there are multiple versions stored.
 <br>The version that each transaction sees depends on the isolation level implemented.

+## Two-Phase Locking (2PL)

+2 phases:
+* Expanding phase: locks are acquired and no locks are released.
+* Shrinking phase: locks are released and no locks are acquired.

+Locks types:
+* Read-lock, Shared
+* Write-lock, Exclusive

+Acquired Read-lock blocks new Write-lock.
+Acquired Write-lock blocks new Read-lock.
+Acquired Write-lock blocks new Write-lock.

+Mutual blocking between transactions results in a deadlock.

 ## Two-Phase Commit (2PC)

 Update account table with transaction.